adedamola-toye/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-0-alias - Creates a script that creates an alias
+0-alias - Creates an alias with name ls and value rm *